oracle-samples/maa/wls-hydr/README.md

 ## Running "BACKUP AND RESTORE TO OCI"

-To perfrom a "BACKUP AND RESTORE TO OCI", follow these steps:
+To perform a "BACKUP AND RESTORE TO OCI", follow these steps:

 - Edit the `<WLS-HYDR_BASE>/config/prem.env` file.
 Even when there is no connectivity to primary, this file is used to identify nodes and users in the primary system.
 Provide the values requested (the file contains a description of each entry).